12 October 2024: Talks by Sara Zadrozny and Joanne Wilcock

 11 February 2023: Talks by Roel Jacobs and Dawn Robey

 Brussels historian Roel Jacobs spoke about Brussels in the mid-nineteenth century, at the time of Charlotte and Emily Brontë’s stay in Belgium, and of the city’s political and economic dynamism in the period, not always reflected in Charlotte’s ‘Belgian’ novels.
-Dawn Robey talked about the ways in which descriptions of rooms in these novels provide insights into the characters.
+Dawn Robey, in a talk called ‘Interior design in Charlotte Brontë’s Belgian novels‘, talked about the ways in which descriptions of rooms in these novels provide insights into the characters.

 15 October 2022: Talks by Edwin Marr and Leen Huet